 Children under the age of 18 must be supervised on SSW premises at all times by a user or guest carer.

-The user is responsible for ensuring their family abides by SSW’s COVID-19 measures, general site rules and acts in line with our shared values statement.
+The user is responsible for ensuring their family abides by SSW’s general site rules and acts in line with our shared values statement.